 Additionally, if a qualified individual had an outstanding loan on or after March 27, 2020, any due date that fell on or after March 27, 2020 and no later than December 31, 2020 could be delayed by one year.
 The loan’s repayment schedule must be appropriately adjusted to reflect the delay in payment and any interest accrued during the delay, and the end of the loan’s term will be correspondingly extended.
 Since repayment suspension was permitted only for payments due through December, loan repayments had to resume in January 2021.
 IRS Notice 2020-50 provided a safe harbor method, pursuant to which the outstanding loan amount (taking into account the loan repayments not made during the suspension period and accrued interest) could be reamortized across the remaining term of the loan plus up to one year, starting in January 2021.
 Use of the safe harbor method was not mandatory, however.
 Notice 2020-50 also allowed plans to use other reasonable methods.

 As was the case for CRDs, these loan changes were optional.
 Employers did not have to allow employees this expanded access, nor did they need to allow loan repayment suspensions.
-And as in the case of CRDs, plan amendments reflecting these changes will be due by the end of the 2022 plan year (with governmental plans entitled to a later deadline).
+And as in the case of CRDs, plan amendments reflecting these changes were originally going to be due by the end of the 2022 plan year (with governmental plans entitled to a later deadline), but the IRS has extended the deadline to December 31, 2025 (with governmental plans entitled to a later deadline).

 Required Minimum Distributions